 General data protection regulation.

-One of the main Incode’s strategies is to create favorable work environments leading to high-performance results that is why we are setting a course for Atlassian.
+One of the main Incode Group’s strategies is to create favorable work environments leading to high-performance results that is why we are setting a course for Atlassian.

 A well-stocked toolbox is a must-have for any company, striving for prosperity in the IT sphere.
 Every single process needs to be managed, monitored and discussed, otherwise, the whole organization risks falling into chaos.